anbai106/mlni/README.md

 ```
 Note that the above example assume that the input features have been corrected by covariate effects, such as age and sex, if not, one can run:
 ```
-from from pyHYDRA.hydra_clustering import clustering feature_tsv="pyHYDRA/data/test_feature.tsv"
+from from pyhydra.hydra_clustering import clustering feature_tsv="pyHYDRA/data/test_feature.tsv"
 output_dir = "PATH_OUTPUT_DIR"
 k_min=2